renggli/dart-xml/README.md

 ### Examples

-This package comes with several [example applications](https://github.com/renggli/dart-xml).
+This package comes with several [examples](https://github.com/renggli/dart-xml/tree/master/example).

 Furthermore, there are numerous packages depending on this package: